Fermented papaya: benefits, dosage, contraindications

 Adult: 6 g - 9 g

 The dosages of fermented papaya vary depending on the formulations and indications.
-For oral intake, clinical studies used a dose of 9 grams per day for 4 weeks to demonstrate its antioxidant effects.
-For topical application, especially for skin care, products containing 2% fermented papaya have been successfully used, for instance, to reduce signs of skin aging or improve wound healing.
+For oral intake, clinical studies have used a dose of 9 grams per day for 4 weeks to demonstrate its antioxidant effects.
+For topical application, notably for skin care, products containing 2% fermented papaya have been used successfully, for example to reduce signs of skin aging or improve wound healing.